-1. Incident Commander: Sets the incident objectives, strategies, and priorities; has overall responsibility for the incident response and coordinates/manages all ICS functions.
+I. Incident Commander: Sets the incident objectives, strategies, and priorities; has overall responsibility for the incident response and coordinates/manages all ICS functions.
 Responsible for ensuring safety, providing information services to internal and external stakeholders (such as parents), and for establishing and maintaining liaison with other agencies participating in the incident.

-- Dr. Eric Rosser

-- Dr. Timothy Wade (alternate)
+- Dr. Eric Rosser - Dr. Timothy Wade (alternate)

-- Gregory Mott (second alternate)

-2. SafetyOfficer: Monitors safety conditions and develops measures for assuring the safety of all response personnel.
+2. Safety Officer: Monitors safety conditions and develops measures for assuring the safety of all response personnel.